Funj people

+Origins

 The origins of the Funj are debated by scholars.
 There is only limited evidence for a pre-Arabic Funj language from the Sultanate period.
 Sources contemporary to the Funj Sultanate and modern Sudanese oral tradition describe them as a 'blue' or dark-skinned African people residing in the mountains of the Blue Nile region, originating further upstream in a place referred to as "Lul".
 In the 18th-century, the Wad Doleyb manuscript classified them as Nuba, a term applied to non-royal Fur, "Anaj" Danagla, and the peoples west and south of the banks of the White Nile.
-The 19th-century portion of the Wad Doleyb manuscript, the Funj are said to have been subjects of Abyssinia before gaining power, breaking away, and forming their own kingdom.
+In the 19th-century portion of the Wad Doleyb manuscript, the Funj are said to have been subjects of Abyssinia before gaining power, breaking away, and forming their own kingdom.
 The authors of the document consider Funj to be sudan ("Blacks") and descendants of Ham son of Noah, but distinct from the Zunj (another branch of Hamites and sudan), a term applied in the document to the "Jangay" (likely the Dinka), Zaghawa, and so-called "Hamaj" (literally "savage") groups.
-Today, a number of different linguistic groups in southeastern Sudan are described as Funj, most frequently the Berta/Benishangul, who refer to their language as Ndu Alfuñu ("Funj mouth").
+Today, a number of different linguistic groups in southeastern Sudan are described as Funj, most frequently the Berta/Benishangul, who refer to their language as Ndu Alfuñu literally, "Funj language" or "Funj mouth".
+The word for 'mouth' is commonly also the term for 'language' in North East Africa, see Middle Egyptian 𓂋𓏤 Old Nubian agil, and Somali af each primarily meaning 'mouth' and also 'speech'/'language'.
 Wendy James also found Funj identification and claims of Sinnari origin among Ingessana, southern Burun-speaking peoples, and the people of Jebel Gule.

 These groups continue to claim descent from Funj rulers, although European academics, such as Jay Spaulding, argue this is the result of post-Sultanate political events that led to the former southeastern tributaries of Sinnar adopting a prestigious Funj identity, without implying an ethnic or hereditary connection.
 James concluded that the term "Funj" today has no "exclusive or even special associations with one ethnic group, culture, or homeland in the region."
 According to her research, north of Sinnar, the term "Funj" is a racial-ethnic term connoting "local dark-skinned people" (specifically those of Darfunj, south of Sinnar, along the Blue Nile).
 South of Sinnar, it is used to describe Islamicized local groups of free status, in contrast to pagans and groups historically targeted for enslavement.
 In South Sudan, the term appears in a variety of languages as a means of describing "lighter-colored, reddish people," and is applied to various foreigners.